 Hair loss is a recognised side-effect of some health issues, such as thyroid disorders, autoimmune deficiencies, or skin conditions such as psoriasis.
 It’s likely that other symptoms would alert you to these types of health concerns, but if you believe your hair loss is not related to any of the factors mentioned above, it could be worth getting it checked, as it may help to identify an underlying issue sooner.

 Some medications used to treat various health conditions can also sometimes cause hair loss as a side-effect.
+Even some hair loss treatments like Finasteride can cause hair shedding.
 Discuss this with your doctor or pharmacist if this might be applicable for you.

 Hopefully, these different hair loss scenarios will help you to identify whether you need to consult a doctor or specialist, or whether you may be able to address or minimise further hair loss yourself, for example by making lifestyle changes.